Macy-Masius (New York, US)

 Size: 5″ x 7.5″

 The An American Bookshelf series extended to only six titles, published in the late 1920s and early 1930s.
-The series was specifically focused on “accepted classics” of American literature that were, nevertheless “racy and entertaining, but little known.”
+The series was specifically focused on “accepted classics” of American literature that was, nevertheless “racy and entertaining, but little known.”
 The series was edited by Mark van Doren.

 George Macy established the trade publishing firm Macy-Masius in 1923.
 Macy, apparently tiring of the trade book business, sold Macy-Masius to the Vanguard Press in 1928.
 An American Bookshelf continued to be published for several years after the merger.
 An American Bookshelf series seems to have set Macy to thinking about the prospects of the reprint series.
 An American Bookshelf was published within the dollar book, sold-at-stores model.
 After Macy-Masius, Macy was responsible for several very successful reprint subscription series including the Limited Editions Club (1929), the Readers’ Club and Heritage Club.